1. Solid vs. Engineered Hardwood

 - • Helps create continuity between rooms to help smaller areas feel more spacious, and maintain continuity between rooms if a home has an open floor plan.

-- • Comes in boards of random lengths, in either planks ranging from 4 to 8 inches in width or strips of only 1 1/2 to 2 1/2 inches wide.
+- • Often comes in boards of random lengths, in either planks ranging from 4 to 8 inches in width or strips of only 1 1/2 to 2 1/2 inches wide.

 - • The availability of some exotic (not native to the U.S.) species is dependent upon environmental and market conditions.
-That said, the most popular imports in hardwood are also some of our best selling styles in the replicative forms of flooring, Brazillian Cherry and African Padauk (also correctly spelled “paduk”).
+That said, the most popular imports in hardwood are also some of our best selling styles in laminate and vinyl flooring, Brazillian Cherry and African Padauk (also correctly spelled “paduk”).

 - • Can be sanded and refinished many times during the life of the floor.
 This means you can change looks, and do major repairs or overhauls.
 It’s why this kind of flooring-